INFO PAGE

 SFDPH Health Update, December 17, 2025

-Health professionals can learn more about H5N1 bird flu from the California Department of Public Health.
+Health professionals can learn more about avian influenza A (H5N1) from the California Department of Public Health.

 CDPH provides guidance for veterinarians on avian influenza, including infection control, reporting, and testing requirements.